andrew-t-james/weatherly/README.md

 ## Phase five

-1. A✅ dd autocomplete functionality to your search input import your completeMe into your Weathrly project.
+1. ✅ Add autocomplete functionality to your search input import your completeMe into your Weathrly project.
 Populate it with this list of city/states.

 1. ✅ When a user starts typing in a city/state or zip code display a list of possible suggestions using your completeMe’s suggest function.